handya/appsupport/index.md

 ## Support
 <center>
 If you are having an issue with one of my apps, please email me using the link above.

-Please add as much detail as posible.
+Please add as much detail as possible, to make it easier for me to help you..
 </center>